 Bay of Islands

 I’d have liked to have seen this during daylight, but it was still gorgeous at dusk.
-Highly recommend making a stop here if you can!
+Highly recommend fitting this into your Great Ocean Road itinerary if you can!